nahimanajz/muziki/README.md

  N.b: If you encounter ``Class "ZipArchive" not found ``
  1. You need to have chrome browser 122 or higher installed
  2. In terminal type php --ini, secondly open php.ini file and add `extension=zip` save and install by ` composer require laravel/dusk:* `
+ 3. Running rest will truncate db thus you are encouraged to create new user inorder to test functionality on browser

 ### Tools
 - Sqlite  ``you can use Mysql``